wendahere/JAWS/Sean.md

 The hardest part of me was that you need to be very presice with the measurement if not you would have a straight line so reviewing the original file helped a lot in recreating the deisgn

 #### Lessons learnt:
-1. If you were designing a new design or
+1. If you were designing a new design or recreating a certian design.
+It is best that you should try to source designs of certian t

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTcxNjQ0NTc1OSwyMTIzNDY5OCwxOTQyMT
+eyJoaXN0b3J5IjpbLTE2NjcyNzM5OTUsMjEyMzQ2OTgsMTk0Mj
-M0MTQyLDE5MDQ1MjI3NTcsMTgwNDU0OTcwMiwtMTczMjAxMDI2
+EzNDE0MiwxOTA0NTIyNzU3LDE4MDQ1NDk3MDIsLTE3MzIwMTAy
-NCw5MTI4NjczNjIsLTU4NjYzODUzNywxMzM2MzM4MzI0LDE2Mj
+NjQsOTEyODY3MzYyLC01ODY2Mzg1MzcsMTMzNjMzODMyNCwxNj
-QzNDc0NTAsMTk5MTk4NTc4NiwtMzM1MDY0NDE1LC05NDkzODUy
+I0MzQ3NDUwLDE5OTE5ODU3ODYsLTMzNTA2NDQxNSwtOTQ5Mzg1
-NzcsODY5NjEyMjM5LDYwNTk5OTkyNiwtNjcwMzg1MTg0XX0=
+Mjc3LDg2OTYxMjIzOSw2MDU5OTk5MjYsLTY3MDM4NTE4NF19
 -->